 Jessica Billingsley has built and managed technology operations with an emphasis on executive management, strategic relationships, culture, financials, support, accounting, infrastructure, and intellectual property.
-Jessica's strategic vision and strong team building skills result in cohesive teams and year over year high revenue returns with large profit margins.
+Jessica’s strategic vision and strong team building skills result in cohesive teams and year over year high revenue returns with large profit margins.
 Jessica has been a successful founder, owner, director, COO, and CEO of companies with revenue exceeding eleven million ($11M).
-She holds a Communications and Computer Science degree from the University of Georgia.
 Jessica is co-founder and COO of MJ Freeway Business Solutions, a woman-owned software company focused on providing a business software platform including point of sale, inventory tracking, manufacturing and cultivation management software for marijuana businesses.

 Canna Law Group

 Regarded as one of Washington State's premier cannabis business attorneys, Hilary helps cannabis companies of all sizes with everything from corporate structure and intellectual property protection to branding, licensing, and medical cannabis law.
 Hilary's primary focus is helping cannabis businesses navigate the increasingly confusing and murky legal climate surrounding Washington State medical and recreational cannabis laws.
 She has represented clients struggling with a host of common problems in the industry, from business license denials, revocations, and injunctions to land-use disputes and moratoria on cannabis businesses.
 Hilary has also been involved in 280e tax reform and routinely participates in community education panels to continue to inform industry participants about the current and changing cannabis laws in Washington State.
 Hilary also works closely with lobbyists in Olympia, representing the Cannabis Business Group, a business trade organization focused on I-502 implementation.